 In a distributed, federated Cloud infrastructure, users will often face the situation of efficiently managing and distributing their VM Images across multiple resource providers.
-Users need a catalogue of Virtual Machine images (VMIs) that are usable on the IaaS cloud provider sites and encapsulate those software configurations that are useful and relevant for the given community.
-(Typically pre-configured scientific models and algorithms).
-To maximise usability of VMIs across cloud sites the images should be in a format that’s supported at every federation member site (Or at least can be converted to such formats).
+Users need a catalogue of Virtual Machine images (VMIs) that are usable on the IaaS cloud provider sites and encapsulate those software configurations that are useful and relevant for the given community. (typically pre-configured scientific models and algorithms).
+To maximise usability of VMIs across cloud sites the images should be in a format that’s supported at every federation member site (or at least can be converted to such formats).
 Users also need a system that automatically replicates VMIs from the VMI catalogue to the federation member sites, keeps them updated or removes them when not needed anymore.
 Automated replication can ensure consistency of capabilities across sites and it is being coupled with a VMI vetting process to ensure that only properly working, and relevant VMIs are replicated to the cloud sites of the community.

 The EGI AppDB service has been extended to provide a Virtual Appliance Marketplace that stores metadata and access information on virtual machine images designed to run on a given virtualization platform.